Privacy Policy

 4. Sharing Personal Data

-In connection with an asset sale or purchase, a share sale, purchase or merger, bankruptcy, or other business transaction or re-organization, in our legitimate interests.
-In the event that TaxBit is involved in a merger, acquisition, sale, bankruptcy, insolvency, reorganization, receivership, assignment or the application of laws or change of control, there may be a disclosure of information about you.
+• In connection with an asset sale or purchase, a share sale, purchase or merger, bankruptcy, or other business transaction or re-organization, in our legitimate interests.
+In the event that Taxbit is involved in a merger, acquisition, sale, bankruptcy, insolvency, reorganization, receivership, assignment or the application of laws or change of control, there may be a disclosure of information about you.

 5. Cookies

 A cookie is a small software file stored temporarily or placed on your computer’s hard drive.
 The main purpose of a cookie is to allow a web server to identify a user’s computer and browser, and tailor web pages and/or login information to their preferences.
-Cookies help us promptly display the information needed to use the capabilities of the Service and other information which we consider to be of interest to visitors to the TaxBit Website and users of the Service.
+Cookies help us promptly display the information needed to use the capabilities of the Service and other information which we consider to be of interest to visitors to the Taxbit Website and users of the Service.
 By gathering and remembering information about website preferences through cookies, we can provide a better web and marketing experience.
-Cookies don’t give us access to users’ computers, and the information we collect through cookies doesn’t include Personal Data.
+Cookies don’t give us access to users’ computers, and the information we collect through cookies doesn’t include personal information.

 When you or your agents or end users use the Service, we utilize session cookies, which allow us to uniquely identify your browser while you are logged in and to process your online transactions.
 Session cookies disappear from your computer when the web browser is closed or your computer is turned off.
-We also utilize persistent cookies to identify TaxBit Agents and users and make it easier for them to log into and use the Service.
+We also utilize persistent cookies to identify Taxbit Agents and users and make it easier for them to log into and use the Service.
 Persistent cookies remain on computers after the web browser is closed or the computer is turned off.

 We utilize various categories of cookies, which are summarized below along with the options available to you to manage them.